-Impact of Recently Enacted Federal Tax Legislation
+Impact of 2017 Federal Tax Legislation

-Significant U.S. federal tax reform legislation was recently enacted that, among many other changes, permanently reduces the maximum federal corporate income tax rate, reduces the maximum individual income tax rate (effective for taxable years 2018 through 2025), restricts the deductibility of business interest expense, changes the rules regarding the use of net operating losses, and under certain circumstances requires accrual method taxpayers to recognize income for U.S. federal income tax purposes no later than the income is taken into account as revenue in an applicable financial statement.
-The impact of this new legislation on us and our portfolio companies is uncertain.
-Prospective investors are urged to consult their tax advisors regarding the effects of the new legislation.
+Significant U.S. federal tax reform legislation was enacted in 2017 that, among many other changes, permanently reduced the maximum federal corporate income tax rate, reduced the maximum individual income tax rate (effective for taxable years through 2025), restricted the deductibility of business interest expense, changed the rules regarding the use of net operating losses, and under certain circumstances required accrual method taxpayers to recognize income for U.S. federal income tax purposes no later than the income is taken into account as revenue in an applicable financial statement.
+The impact of this 2017 legislation on us and our portfolio companies is uncertain.
+Prospective investors are urged to consult their tax advisors regarding the effects of the 2017 legislation.